 An auto-match player who has not joined the match (if there are vacant auto-match slots open).
 In this case, the match is suspended until a player joins.

 For example, in a 2-player turn-based match, your game might randomly pick one player to take the first turn, then subsequently switch to the other player for the next turn, and so on.

 If you are using the turn-based multiplayer APIs on mobile devices, Google Play games services sends these types of notifications:

 Match invitation.
 Players receive this notification when they have been invited to join a match and are assigned to play their first turn by the game.

 Turn notification.
 Players receive this notification when they have already joined the match and the game assigns them to be the next player.

 Match event notification.
 Game clients that are joined to the same match receive these notifications whenever a match event occurs (for example, when a match is initiated, updated, or, canceled).

-On Android and iOS devices, you can bring up the match list user interface provided by the Google Play games services SDK to allow players to view the list of all matches that they are participating in.
+On Android devices, you can bring up the match list user interface provided by the Google Play games services SDK to allow players to view the list of all matches that they are participating in.